Topics Covered in this Blog:

 To learn more about your treatment options, schedule an initial consultation today.
-We offer consultations at over 100 clinic locations across the country, along with virtual doctor appointments.
-No matter where you schedule your visit, we look forward to helping you regain control of your life.
+We offer consultations at over 160 clinic locations across the country, along with virtual doctor appointments.
+No matter where you schedule your visit, we look forward to helping you regain happier and healthier legs.